rmenon1008/dtn_simulator/simulations/parameter_documentation.md

         # Schedule of data drops
         #   - Drops can be picked up by any client that comes within 5 units
         #   - A payload is created from the drop and stored on the client
-        #   - repeat_every is optional and can be used to repeat a drop every n ticks
+        #   - repeat_every is optional and can be used to repeat a drop every n steps
       {
         "drop_id": 0,
         "time": 5000,